bagder/uncurled/start/do-it.md

 Start with the small and easy things, then add and build on those over time.

-1. Create a repo and presence on a source hosting site
+1. Create a repository and presence on a source hosting site
 2. Add a description that explains what it is and what problems it solves
 3. Land or import your first code attempt
 4. Tell your closest friends about your new project